VivoVinco/Intermediate-Pandas-for-Python-Library/README.md

-# Intermadiate Pandas for Python Library
+# Intermediate Pandas for Python Library
 This is a project-based intermediate level course which should take approximately 1 hour to finish.

 **Task 1:** Splitting of data into subsets.